Blazor-Net/eShop/README.md

 # E-Shop in Blazor.Net

+Finally I release first project after series of research work.
+I inspired from this course author work https://www.udemy.com/course/complete-blazor-course-e-commerce-app-clean-architecture/ .
+This course specially very good for educational purpose.
+The course explain very well how we develop front end and backend things in a clean style architecture.

+## How to run this project
+ - Download project from LINK
+ -  Run **eShop.WEB** project ( kindly mark startup as a project)
+ -   NO need extra configuration ( When project executed it fills data via C# starup classes.

 # Customer potal :

 # Step no : 1 ( Load the project from the above Link)